ferdymercury/RPi-pHat-Thermocouple/README.md

     link.
 * Rev 3.0 PCB was the first version of the whole redesign, manufactured by JCLPCB.

+Please note that all of the work described here is on the `genmon` branch of the git repository.
+Make sure that you `git checkout genmon` if you clone the repository to get this modified version.

 ## Original version
 Older versions described below are Mike Lawrence's original design in the smaller Raspberry Pi Zero sized